Milchevskiy/TruMPET.2025/Predict/README.md

 python3 TruMPET2025_cuda.py -d *.data
 ```

-The results of PSSP are stored in the directory specified by the OUT_DIR variable (e.g., in the results subdirectory in the example above).
+The results of PSSP are stored in the directory specified by the OUT_DIR variable (e.g., in the 'results/' subdirectory in the example above).